kuhumcst/cuphic/README.md

 ;;=> [:p {:id "my-id"} "some other text"]
 ```

 You don't have to use all the bindings.
-Omitting a name from a special symbol can be used to ignore values when producing bindings from a Cuphic template, i.e. in the previous example `?tag` should probably have been `?` since we don't actually care about the value of `?tag`.
+Omitting a name from a special symbol can be used to ignore values when producing bindings from a Cuphic pattern, i.e. in the previous example `?tag` should probably have been `?` since we don't actually care about the value of `?tag`.

 The two functions can also be combined: